DurvankurSonar/Bugs-Bunnys_JALSUCHNA_Agnethon/README.md

 2. Navigate to the project directory:

-3. Import the database schema from `database.sql` to your MySQL database.
+3. Import the database schema from `cpp_form.sql` to your MySQL database.

-4. Configure the database connection in the `join.php` file.
+4. Configure the database connection in the `home.php` file.

 5. Start a local server: